5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 If you find these meetings start to become few and far between, re-engage with why you chose this resolution in the first place and see if you can recommit.
 If your accountability partner isn’t as committed, you may need to find someone else.

-Give yourself a break when you stumble
+Give yourself a break when you Mess Up

 One of the biggest setbacks when it comes to resolutions is the inevitable backsliding into old or even unhealthy habits that undermine your goals.
 This happens to everyone at some point, so it’s very important to have a cope ahead plan to deal with it.